RaThorat/entity-extraction-01/README.md

 The dataframe will include the following columns:

-    filename: the name of the PDF file
+    'filename': the name of the PDF file

-    entity: the entity identified in the text
+    'entity': the entity identified in the text

-    label: the label assigned to the entity by the SpaCy model
+    'label': the label assigned to the entity by the SpaCy model

 Duplicate rows will be removed from the dataframe.

-The resulting dataframe can be accessed as a Pandas DataFrame object named df.
+The resulting dataframe can be accessed as a Pandas DataFrame object named 'df'.
 All data in the dataframe will be stored as strings.